Renewable Energy & By Products

 Rural Electrification

-Biogas is used as a diesel substitute to generate electricity for local grids, Gugusan Umas and Baiduri Ayu, reducing power generation cost as well as displacing fossil fuel.
-In addition, the projects are able to generate up to 24 hours to suit the load and demand fluctuations for a rural mini grid.
-This project also helps to preserve nature and river cleanliness, empowering community to improve their quality of life.
+Biogas is used as a diesel substitute to generate electricity for local grids at Gugusan Umas and Baiduri Ayu, reducing power generation costs and displacing fossil fuels.
+The system provides up to 24-hour supply to meet rural mini-grid demand fluctuations.
+This initiative also helps preserve natural ecosystems and river cleanliness, while improving the quality of life for local communities.

 National Grid